If your child is struggling, there is a clear path forward

 You don’t have to figure everything out at once.
 Just start with the first step:

-👉 Seek to Understand your child’s Learning Needs.
+👉 Start by seeking to Understand your child’s Learning Needs.

-Along the path of seeking understanding your child’s needs, each next step becomes clearer—and far more effective.
+Along the path of seeking understanding of your child’s needs, each next step becomes clearer—and far more effective.
+I truly hope this guide helps you understand how to homeschool your child well!